Pricing Carbon |

 Carbon pricing, either as carbon cap and trade systems or a carbon tax, are in effect in over 40 countries and 25 states/ provinces/ cities globally.
 The largest market for cap and trade is in the EU with the European Union Emissions Trading System (EU ETS).
 The EU ETS covers more than 11,000 power plants and industrial stations in over 30 countries, as well as airlines.
 The primary focus of the EU ETS is to fight climate change by lowering GHG emissions.

-The nine state agreement in the U.S. northeast, the Regional Greenhouse Gas Initiative (RGGI) is another major carbon cap and trade trading pact, and is, at least partially, based on the pioneering EU program.
-These states have auctioned off carbon allowances to industries in RGGI states, and have thereby collected well over $1 billion from carbon cap and trade programs, much of which has been reinvested in energy efficiency, renewable energy and other clean energy programs.
+These northeast states in RGGI have auctioned off carbon allowances to industries in RGGI states, and have thereby collected well over $1 billion from carbon cap and trade programs, much of which has been reinvested in energy efficiency, renewable energy, and other clean energy programs.

-Since carbon cap and trade has started in the U.S. northeast, GHG emissions have steadily dropped.
-Like the EU, this in part due to investment in clean energy technologies, but also because some companies in the U.S. northeast have switched from dirtier fossil fuels like coal to cleaner natural gas generators in power plants, or to renewable energy.
+Since carbon cap and trade started in the US northeast, GHG emissions have steadily dropped.
+Like the EU, this is in part due to investment in clean energy technologies, but also because some companies in the US northeast have switched from dirtier fossil fuels like coal to cleaner natural gas generators in power plants, or to renewable energy.

 A few current carbon cap and trade markets are: